 In aggregate, these results report that increasing dietary protein intake may modestly improve weight loss and some cardiometabolic risk factors in people with T2D.

 More importantly, they suggest that improvement in cardiometabolic risk factors is primarily a product of weight loss, rather than the macronutrient distribution of the diet.
 Also, while high-protein diets are feasible and safe for individuals with T2D, they don’t always provide superior long-term metabolic benefit over a standard protein intake in the context of energy restriction.

 The significance of weight loss for managing T2D has become increasingly clear in recent years as a relationship between the magnitude of weight loss and the achievement of T2D remission has been observed.
 The most notable study in this area is the DiRECT trial.

 The DiRECT trial utilized a low-calorie total diet replacement (825-853 kcal/day) intervention for 3-5 months.
 This was followed by stepped food reintroduction and a transition to a period of weight maintenance.

 The results showcased that remission was closely related to the degree of weight loss at 12 months.
 Remission was achieved by 86% of participants with at least 15 kg of weight loss and by 73% of those with a weight loss of 10 kg or more.
 In contrast, remission was only achieved by 7% of individuals who maintained a weight loss of 0-5 kg.

 As evidenced by the above, total weight loss is paramount for ameliorating T2D.
 Even so, that does not mean there aren’t any benefits to manipulating the macronutrient distribution of the diet.

-In particular, increasing dietary protein intake may enhance the prevention and management of T2D by improving the effectiveness of weight loss and glycemic control.
+In particular, increasing dietary protein intake may enhance the prevention and management of T2D by improving the effectiveness and quality of weight loss and glycemic control.